Pro Kabaddi League: In new role as captain, Naveen Kumar powers Dabang Delhi to big win over U Mumba

 The Delhi defence of Ravi Kumar, Vishal, Krishan and Sandeep Dhull notched up 15 tackle points and boasted a 60% tackle success rate compared to Mumbai’s 34.62%.
 More importantly, the defence came out on top at crucial moments in the match.

 At the pre-season auction, Delhi chose not to re-sign Joginder and Sandeep, instead opting to build a youthful defence around Naveen.
 They retained Krishan and bid big to snap up Ravi Kumar from the Haryana Steelers.
-They also brought in the left defensive duo of Sandeep Kumar Dhull and Vishal for a combined 60 lakhs.
+They also brought in the left defensive duo of Sandeep Kumar Dhull and Vishal for a combined Rs 60 lakhs.

 Midway through the second half, Naveen was super tackled twice as U Mumba threatened to launch a late comeback.
 However, on both occasions, the Delhi defence did well to limit the damage and ensure their skipper was back on the mat to help inflict a second all-out on their opponents.